Crop Specificity: Grapevine

 Strategy STRESS CONTROL SYSTEM (SCS) - GRAPEVINE can be implemented in two ways:

-- Preventive actions – systematic bio-stimulating treatments, recommended in feeding and bio-stimulation programs - improve the condition of plants and increase their natural resistance to abiotic and biotic stresses.
+Preventive actions – systematic bio-stimulating treatments, recommended in plant nutrition and bio-stimulation programs – improve condition of plants and increase their natural resistance to abiotic and biotic stresses.

 Elements of the strategy STRESS CONTROL SYSTEM (SCS) for GRAPEVINE crops are: